terales/blackbird-docs/src/content/docs/apps/XTM.mdx

 - **On project finished**
 - **On invoice status changed**

-_Due to a technical limitation, some of these events do not contain any data at the moment_

 ## Missing features

 The current implementation covers the basic actions.
 However, in the future we can also support: